The Punisher (2004 film): Home media

+The Punisher was released via Blu-ray Disc on June 27, 2006, and 4K UHD on September 25, 2018, both only including the theatrical cut.
+On October 10, 2019, the bluray version with the extended cut was released, featuring 139 min.

 Reception

 Box office

-The Punisher opened in 2,649 theaters on April 16, 2004, and grossed $13.8 million over its opening weekend, ranking at #2 at the box office, behind Kill Bill: Volume 2.
+The Punisher opened in 2,649 theaters on April 16, 2004, and grossed $13.8 million over its opening weekend, ranking at number two at the box office, behind Kill Bill: Volume 2.
 The film has a US gross of $33.8 million and an international gross of $20.9 million, giving it a worldwide total of $54.7 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 33 out of 100, based on 36 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B+".

 Film critic Roger Ebert gave the film two stars, stating, "The Punisher is so grim and cheerless, you wonder if even its hero gets any satisfaction from his accomplishments."
 Joe Leydon of Variety describes the film as "depressingly rote and sometimes laughably silly".
-Leydon praises Jane for his "appropriate physicality and brooding gravitas" but criticizes Travolta, saying he does "nothing to inject fresh life into bland archetype".
+Leydon praises Jane for his "appropriate physicality and brooding gravitas", but criticizes Travolta, saying he does "nothing to inject fresh life into bland archetype".

-Some reviewers defended the film, stating that, compared to most comic book-based films, it is a well-done throwback to the old-school action films of the 1960s and 1970s.
+Some reviewers defended the film, stating that compared to most comic book-based films, it is a well-done throwback to the old-school action films of the 1960s and 1970s.
 Critic A. O. Scott stated, "But lightness is not among Hensleigh's gifts.
-Making his directorial debut after a successful run as a screenwriter and producer (on projects like Die Hard with a Vengeance, Jumanji, and The Rock) he has clearly conceived The Punisher as a throwback to the leathery, angry urban revenge movies of the 1970s."
+Making his directorial debut after a successful run as a screenwriter and producer (on projects like Die Hard with a Vengeance, Jumanji, and The Rock), he has clearly conceived The Punisher as a throwback to the leathery, angry, urban revenge movies of the 1970s."

 Drew McWeeny of Ain't It Cool News said of the style of the film that "The Punisher has more in common with the work of Don Siegel and John Frankenheimer than it does with the work of Michael Bay or Simon West.
 Which isn't to say that it's the equal of those classics, but at least Hensleigh's got the right idea. ...
 The Punisher is pulp, served up gritty and ugly and brutal.
 It's not jam-packed full of one-liners.
 What humor there is in the film is dark."